CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 Within Hamun Kost's tent lies a well-appointed traveling suite, including a cot, a chair, a writing desk with supplies, and a clothing chest.
-Inside the chest, there is a leather bag containing 35 silver pieces, 20 electrum pieces, 20 bronze coins, 5 platinum pieces, one pearl (100 bronze coins), a potion of healing, a scroll of darkness enclosed in a bone tube, and a small jeweled box (valued at 25 bronze coins) containing an ancient Netheril ring of protection—the Red Wizard's most intriguing discovery thus far.
+Inside the chest, there is a leather bag containing 500 copper coins, 83 bronze coins, one pearl (100 bronze coins), a potion of healing, a scroll of darkness enclosed in a bone tube, and a small jeweled box (valued at 25 bronze coins) containing an ancient Netheril ring of protection—the Red Wizard's most intriguing discovery thus far.

 #### Awarding Skill & Destiny Points

-Discovering the presence of the Red Wizard at Old Mole Well fulfills a quest given to the party by Daran Edermath in Tuntin.
-If the party parleys with Hamun Kost and reports back to Daran, divide 200 XP equally among the characters.
+Discovering the presence of the Red Wizard at Old Mole Well fulfills a quest given to the party by Levi Gemwerth in Tuntin.
+If the party parleys with Hamun Kost and reports back to Levi, divide 200 XP equally among the characters.

 If the party confronts and defeats Hamun Kost and his zombies, divide 800 XP equally among the characters.